jimburton/scrabble/chapters/Chapter6.md

     Ev (Left e)   -> do T.putStrLn e pure (g,mLn)
 ```
-The `doSwap` function is very similar.
+The `doPass` function is very similar.

 ```haskell
 -- | Take a move by passing.